programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ### Loading Data with readr

 Before importing data, it is important to understand how it should be formatted.
 Common spreadsheet applications, such as Microsoft Excel or Apple Numbers, place data in a proprietary format.
-While there are packages that can read in Excel data, such as [readxl](https://readxl.tidyverse.org/), it is recommended to use open formats, such as `.csv` (comma-separated values) or `.tsv` (tab-separated values), as they are compatible with a wider range of software tools and more likely to remain readable in the future.
+While there are packages that can read in Excel data, such as [readxl](https://readxl.tidyverse.org/), it is recommended to use open formats instead, such as `.csv` (comma-separated values) or `.tsv` (tab-separated values), as they are compatible with a wider range of software tools and more likely to remain readable in the future.

 R has built-in commands for reading in these files, but we will use the package [readr](https://readr.tidyverse.org/) from the tidyverse ecosystem, which can read most common formats.
 For our analysis, we will be reading in a `.csv` file.
 Go ahead and [download the dataset](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/urban-demographic-data-r-ggplot2/sistercities.csv) and place it in your project's current working directory.
-You will need to load the `readr` library if you did not load the tidyverse earlier.
 Next, you can use [`read_csv()`](https://readr.tidyverse.org/reference/read_delim.html) with the file path.
+(If you chose not to install the tidyverse earlier, you will need to manually load the `readr` library first.)

 ```